Higher Education

 The DSA is a non means-tested, government funded scheme which can pay for any support that you might need to ensure that you are not disadvantaged during your studies.

 Students with a disability or impairment including specific learning difficulties or a mental health difficulty may be eligible.
 You can apply for the Disability Students’ Allowance before or during your course, it is recommended that you do so as soon as possible as it can take time to get everything in place.
 To apply for a DSA you will need to provide evidence of your condition.
-Further information can be found here.
+Further information can be found at www.studentfinancewales.co.uk..

 Who qualifies?